 We could all use more beans and lentils in our lives whether it is to lose weight, reduce cholesterol, manage diabetes, or simply to eat less meat.
+In fact, the benefits of beans are almost endless!
 Here are 5 good reasons to make beans and lentils the starring role of your next meal:

 - salad, stir-fry, curry, pasta sauce, soup or casseroles for a quick protein option

 - cooked grains for a boost of protein and fibre